nhscc/learner-resources/judging/how-to-judge/README.md

 3. Once you've booted up their virtual machine, follow the instructions given in the team's Reviewr submission under `RUN AND ACCESS INSTRUCTIONS` and `LOGIN AND (BRIEF) FEATURE USE INSTRUCTIONS` to run their solution.
 Use the browser given under `BROWSER CHOICE` to access their solution.
-Note that paths tothe solution's source code can be found under `SOURCE CODE PATH(S)`; any login credentials you might need for the solution as well as the presentation video can be found under `LOGIN CREDENTIALS AND VIDEO PRESENTATION`.
+Note that paths to the solution's source code can be found under `SOURCE CODE PATH(S)`; any login credentials you might need for the solution as well as the presentation video can be found under `LOGIN CREDENTIALS AND VIDEO PRESENTATION`.